justinwkcheung/first-ajax/README.md

 Step 4

 3. What is the new HTTP status code?
 - 500 Internal Server Error

+Step 6

+2. Switch back and forth between the /ping and /pong URLs, reloading the page and running your request each time.
+What do you see in your Developer Tools?
+What messages show up in your console?
+- both have XHR finished loading - but fail has 500 internal server error